 What is the Currency in Tonga?(c) tongapocketguide.com

 Currency Exchange in Tonga

-Currency can be exchanged in banks, major hotels and local currency exchange outlets mostly found at Fua’amotu Airport and Tonga’s main town centres.
+Currency can be exchanged in banks and local currency exchange outlets mostly found at Fua’amotu Airport and Tonga’s main town centres; Nuku’alofa (Tongatapu), Neiafu (Vava’u), Pangai (Ha’apai) and Angaha (‘Eua).
 Local exchange rates tend to be better than what’s found overseas.

-If exchanging currency before arriving in Tonga, be sure to leave plenty of time to exchange before your trip, as Tongan Pa’anga is often a currency that some overseas currency outlets have to order it in.
+Find out more in The Best Place to Exchange Currency in Tonga.

 There are no restrictions on how much cash you can bring into Tonga, but you will need to declare, complete a cash reporting form and pay duty on more than TOP$10,000 through Customs.
 Find out more in What to Declare When Arriving in Tonga.

 What is the Currency in Tonga?(c) tongapocketguide.com

-Banking in Tonga
+Banking and ATMs in Tonga

+What is the Currency in Tonga?(c) tongapocketguide.com